-Cost of saved energy calculations are based on American Council for an Energy-Efficient Economy (ACEEE)'s recommended approach in its 2009 Saving Energy Cost-Effectively report.
+Cost of saved energy calculations are provided in NEEP's annual Energy Efficiency Snapshot, and are based on American Council for an Energy-Efficient Economy (ACEEE)'s recommended approach in its 2009 Saving Energy Cost-Effectively report.
 Participant costs are not included.